linzjs/linz/docs/api.rst

 model.generateFormString(model, options)
 ----------------------------------------

-Generate form HTML in the conext of a Linz model.
+Generate form HTML in the context of a Linz model.

 model: object
 +++++++++++++++